noaillypau/todolist_software/README.md

 ```
 Here for example, within 20 days you have created 6 subrojects, completed 3. \
 This is assuming that all variables of creation and completion are independant. \
-Then each hour of the day we will simultate a bernouilli variable of probability mu^j/24. \
+Then each hour of the day we will simultate a bernouilli variable of probability mu^j/24.

-it represents the occuring of the event j within a one hour timeframe. \
+It represents the occuring of the event j within a one hour timeframe. \
 Then let X_i^j be the variable representing the number of event j during day i. \
 It follows a binomial law: